elastic/logstash/README.md

 ## Developing

-To get started, you'll need *any* ruby available and it should come with the `rake` tool.
+To get started, you'll need ruby version 1.9.x or above and it should come with the `rake` tool.

 Here's how to get started with Logstash development: